Nimzo-Indian Defence: 1.d4 Nf6 2.c4...... 4.Qc2

 History and Notable Players

 It arises from the Nimzo-Indian Defense.
-Among the most prolific practitioners on the White side are Aleksey Dreev (137 games), Reynaldo Vera Gonzalez Quevedo (106 games), Vladimir Lazarev (102 games).
-On the Black side, notable exponents include Ivan Farago (70 games), Sergei Tiviakov (64 games), Jan H Timman (56 games).
+Among the most prolific White practitioners are Aleksey Dreev (137 games), Reynaldo Vera Gonzalez Quevedo (106 games), Vladimir Lazarev (102 games).
+Black-side regulars include Ivan Farago (70 games), Sergei Tiviakov (64 games), Jan H Timman (56 games).

 Main Lines and Variations